naoina/migu/README.md

 Active bool `migu:"default:true"`
 ```

-If the field type is string, the value doesn't need to be quoted because the value type will be guess by Migu.
+If a field type is string, Migu surrounds a string value by dialect-specific quotes.

 ```go
 Active string `migu:"default:yes"`